-The purpose of this Strategy is to set out how we plan to deliver this vision through six key priorities.
-It will drive an ambitious programme of work that will be overseen by representatives of the accountable bodies through the All-Age Disability and SEND Partnership Board which reports to the Worcestershire' Health and Wellbeing Board.
-The Partnership Board will carefully monitor progress against the Strategy and related action plans which will outline the activity needed to realise our aspirations.
-We will also ensure that parent, carers, children, and young people are invited to comment on our progress on an annual basis throughout the period covered by the Strategy.
+The purpose of this Strategy is to set out how we plan to deliver this vision through seven key priorities.
+It will drive an ambitious programme of work that will be overseen by representatives of the accountable bodies through the SEND Strategy Board (currently known as the SEND Improvement Board), reporting to Worcestershire' Health and Wellbeing Board.
+The SEND Strategy Board will carefully monitor progress against the strategy and related action plans which will outline the activity needed to realise our aspirations.
+We will also ensure that parent carers and CYP are invited to comment on our progress on an annual basis throughout the period covered by the strategy.

-The Strategy will change the ways in which we work with children and young people with SEND and parents/carers.
+The strategy will change the ways in which we work with CYP with SEND, parents/carers, and as professionals together.
 It will involve greater integration of services and co-production of developments that will effectively:

-- Identify children and young people with SEND - Assess and meet the needs of children and young people with SEND, through the Graduated Response and Education Health and Care Needs Assessment for those who need it - Provide support and services that effectively meet needs and improves outcomes of those with SEND
+- Identify CYP with SEND - Assess and meet the needs of children and young people with SEND, through the Graduated Response and Education Health and Care Needs Assessment for those who need it - Provide support and services that effectively meets needs and improves outcomes of those with SEND